11 October 2014

 Missed the latest changes?
 See the list of updates.

 Visit SABRE - the Society for All British Road Enthusiasts and the home of British roads on the web.

 Welcome to CBRD

 If you've never been here before, then welcome to the site.
 CBRD (Chris's British Road Directory) is dedicated to the study of the entire road network of mainland Britain.
+These days there's a lot of sites on this subject - but CBRD remains the biggest, the most comprehensive and the most frequently updated.
 It contains information on most aspects of the network and is frequented by enthusiasts, officials, engineers and everyday road users alike.
 I aim to make the information on the site accessible to everybody, both in the way it's written and the way it's presented.

 CBRD has no politics.
 It is not a pro-roads protest or campaign site.
 It is a reference site which aims to provide up-to-date and useful information on the road network of Great Britain.
 To find out more about what CBRD is, where it comes from, and what it's trying to do, take a look at the About CBRD section.

 While I make every effort to keep the information on CBRD accurate and up to date, I make no guarantees as to the validity of any information on this website.
 Anyone acting on this information does so at their own risk and I can accept no liability or responsibility for the results.
 CBRD does not represent (or claim to represent) the road maintenance or construction industries, and unless stated otherwise, the information on it is not officially sourced or endorsed.
 Best served ice cold.